 Philadelphia Premises Liability Lawyers

 Looking back on our childhood, most of us have fond memories of times spent at playgrounds.
 Sometimes we got cuts or bruises along the way but that’s what we expected when we were playing.
-What is not expected is when our children leave a playground with a severe and serious injury such as bone fractures, dislocations, severe head injuries and even in some cases, death.
+What is not expected is when our children leave a playground with a severe and serious injury such as a bone fracture, dislocation, severe head injury and even in some cases, lose their lives.

-The Consumer Product’s Safety Commission tells us there are hazard patterns associated with playgrounds related to accidents.
-Playground hazards which can lead to playground accidents and cause injuries often involve:
+The CPSC tells us there are hazard patterns associated with playgrounds related to accidents.
+Playground hazards that can lead to playground accidents and cause injuries often involve:

 - Unsafe or defective playground equipment;